rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ```

 <br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ca9WV88XUv8" title="Building the topic model" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dT4L5bC9Eew?rel=0" title="Building the topic model" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>

 Congratulations!
 You now have a topic model.
 Let’s look at some of our topics.
 What are the top words in topic 7?
 Notice that R indexes from 1, so this will be the topic that mallet called topic 6:
 ```r
 mallet.top.words(topic.model, topic.words[7,])
 ```
-Now we’ll write the distribution of the topics by document (ie newspaper article) to a csv file that we could explore/visualize with other tools.
+Now we’ll write the distribution of the topics by document (ie. newspaper article) to a CSV file that we could explore/visualize with other tools.
 Then, we’ll take a look at the key words describing each topic.

 ```r
 topic.docs <- t(doc.topics)